DOJ subpoenas officials in Wisconsin and Michigan for communications with Trump around 2020 election - KTVZ

 Special counsel Jack Smith has subpoenaed local officials in Wisconsin and Michigan for any and all communications with then-President Donald Trump, his 2020 campaign and a number of aides and allies, multiple sources confirmed to CNN.

-The requests for records were received by officials in Michigan’s Dane County and Wayne County late last week, while officials Milwaukee received requests on Monday, the sources said.
+The requests for records were received by officials in Wisconsin’s Dane County and Michigan’s Wayne County late last week, while officials Milwaukee received requests on Monday, the sources said.

 The subpoenas request communications from these local officials with Trump, specifically, and from a list of several people who worked with or advised his campaign, the sources added.
 A copy of the subpoena sent to the Milwaukee County clerk seeks communications from June 1, 2020, through January 20, 2021, the day Trump left office.

-Note: Correction: This story has been corrected to identify Dane County in Wisconsin.